rust-lang/api-guidelines/src/necessities.md

 However, do not increase MSRV without a good reason, and, if possible, batch MSRV increases with sevmer-breaking changes.

+Nonetheless, some crates intentionally choose to treat MSRV increase as a semver breaking change.
+This is also a valid strategy, but it is not recommended as the default choice.

 To reliably test MSRV on CI, use a dedicated Cargo.lock file with dependencies pinned to minimal versions: